Sabeena Saleem: Early life

 Sabeena Saleem was born in India to a Muslim family.
 She studied in the M.W.A School(Conran Smith Road, Chennai) then in Adarsh Vidyalaya in Chennai.
 She married a businessman, Anwar Saleem, when she was 18 years old, thus leaving her academic and sports career.
 From her school days, Sabeena was an athlete and sports enthusiast.
 Sabeena represented her school in throwball, cricket and basketball.
 She won a lot of trophies in her teenage days.
 After that, she took up a course to become a fashion designer.
 It was not until 1998, when she was 30 years old, that she took to the sport of bowling professionally.
-It is important to note that being from a traditional and conservative Muslim family, it wasn't easy for Sabeena to enter sports.
+Being from a traditional and conservative Muslim family, it wasn't easy for Sabeena to enter sports.
 But she got immense support from her family before and after her marriage.
 Indeed, she gives the credit of her success to her husband, Anwar Saleem and her children, daughter Sana (herself a professional bowler) and son Ahad.